21 Mar Amsterdam basic facts you should know before you go

 - Breakfast is anywhere between 6:30 and 9:00.
-It consists basically of bread, muesli or cornflakes, with a type of dairy.
+It basically consists of bread, muesli or cornflakes, with a type of dairy product.
 Other Dutch breakfast classics: slices of bread, topped with cheese, meat products, chocolate sprinkles (hagelslag), jam or peanut butter (pindakaas).
-Furthermore, soy yoghurt, raw juices and vegan pancakes are gaining ground in the last five years.
-Available at vegan and vegetarian breakfast restaurants.
+Soy yoghurt, raw juices and vegan pancakes are gaining ground in the last five years and available at vegan and vegetarian breakfast restaurants.

 - Lunch is mostly between 12:30 and 14:00.
 A standard Dutch lunch looks a lot like breakfast.
 It consists mostly of bread, topped with cheese, meat products, peanut butter or chocolate sprinkles.
 Maybe a little soup and some fruit on the side.

-Get a customized Amsterdam guide with restaurants matching your taste
+Get a customised Amsterdam guide with restaurants matching your taste

 > try Personal City Plan now